Frequently Asked Questions

 So What Does It Take For A Beef To Be Certified Organic?

 It is important to note that 100% grass-fed doesn’t necessarily mean organic.
 Meat which comes from animals that are entirely or partially grain fed can be USDA Certified Organic as well.
 To be labelled organic, meat must come from a farm that is USDA Certified Organic, and processed in a USDA certified facility.
 Organic certification requires a rigorous application and inspection process that covers much more than how the animals are fed.
 Farms may not refer to themselves as organic unless they have met the certification requirements and paid a certification fee.
 If you want meat that is both 100% grass-fed and organic, look for both “100% Grass-Fed” and “USDA Organic” on the label.
-See more under “What Does Organic Mean?” below, or visit the American Marketing Services website or USDA Organic page for more information.
+See more under “What Does Organic Mean?” above, or visit the American Marketing Services website or USDA Organic page for more information.

 Grass Fed